 According to Brian Dean, Founder of Exploding Topics, “depreciation is the process of deducting a property’s loss in value throughout its estimated life which is 27.5 years for residential property and 39 years for commercial.”
 Essentially, depreciation can be used to offset costs due to regular use of the property.

 The benefits of depression are under appreciated by new investors, but there’s no doubt that people are starting to see the advantages it offers.
 “As per my search analytics tool, there has been a 47% increase in the term Real Estate Investing and that is why depreciation, which is the process of deducting a property’s loss in value throughout its estimated life of 27.5 years for residential property and 39 years for commercial, is popular in the market these days,” says Dean.

 The IRS defines depreciation losses as “allowances for exhaustion, wear and tear (including obsolescence) of property.”
 According to their website, “You begin to depreciate your rental property when you place it in service.
 You can recover some or all of your original acquisition cost and the cost of improvements by using Form 4562, Depreciation and Amortization, (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.”

 This passive income tax benefit is to account for the perceived loss in value associated with aging assets.
-If for nothing else, homes depreciate in value everyday in the eyes of the IRS.
+If for nothing else, homes depreciate every day in the eyes of the IRS.
 This is a way for homeowners to make up for allegedly lost capital.
-However, and this is the real kicker, while homes may depreciate in value in the eyes of the IRS, properties actually appreciate more often than they depreciate.
+However, and this is the real kicker, while homes may depreciate in the eyes of the IRS, properties actually appreciate more often than they depreciate.
 More often than not, the loss never actually occurs.
-Homeowners are therefore able to take advantage of deductions without their asset depreciating.
+Homeowners are therefore able to take advantage of deductions without their assets depreciating.
 It’s almost too good to be true.